ibm-cloud-docs/dr-automation-powervs/power-edge-router-communica-vpc.md

 > `http_proxy=http://10.30.40.4:3128`
 > `https_proxy=http://10.30.40.4:3128`
 >
-> If these variables are not set, the PowerHA agent cannot download the filesets and fails with connectivity errors.
+> If these variables are not set, the PowerHA agent cannot download the file sets and fails with connectivity errors.